yezhengSTAT/scVI-3D/README.md

     batchRemoval  (-br/--batchRemoval)  : Indicator to remove batch or not.
 Default is False.
 Adding '-br' to turn it on. nLatent       (-n/--nLatent)        : Dimension of latent space.
 Default is 100. includeDiag   (-diag/--includeDiag) : Include diagonal in the normalization and imputation process.
 Adding '-diag' to include.
 Default is not include diagonal. poolStrategy  (-pool/--poolStrategy): Default progressive pooling strategy combines off-diagonal 2 and 3, then 4-6, 7-10, and so on.
 Please refer to the Methods section of the paper for details of the pooling strategy 1, 2, 3, 4, 5.
-Default is 1.
+Setting it to 0 indicate no pooling strategy is implemented.
+Default is 0.

     Path to input and output folders:
     inPath        (-i/--inPath)         : Path to the folder where input scHi-C data are saved.